Rinfella/zola-ssg/content/Installing kitty terminal.md

 [taxonomies]
-categories = ["Linux", "Ubuntu", "Debian", "Kitty"] tags = ["Kitty", "Terminal Emulator"]
+categories = ["Linux", "Ubuntu", "Debian", "Kitty"] tags = ["Kitty", "Terminal", "CLI"]
 +++

-Kitty terminal emulator installation instructions foe Debian and Debian-based distors.
+Kitty terminal emulator installation instructions for Debian and Debian-based distros.

 <!-- more -->

-# Install kitty using apt
+## Install kitty using apt

 The default `apt` package manager has `kitty` by default and you can simply install it my running the following command: